martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 security-relevant decisions, such as whether to accept a server certificate
 {{?RFC6125}}.

-Use of date correction allows requests to be correlated.
-An immediate retry of an identical request with an update `Date` header field provides the server with no additional information.
+Use of date correction allows requests that use the correction to be correlated.
+An immediate retry of an identical request with an update `Date` header field only provides the server with the ability to identify where the correction originated, but making multiple requests with the same correction links all of those requests.

 Anything other than an immediate retry requires careful consideration of the privacy implications.
-Use of the same date correction for other requests can be used to link those requests to the same client even where other state is not carried between requests (such as cookies, TLS session tickets, or URIs).
+Use of the same date correction for other requests can be used to link those requests to the same client.
+Using the same date correction is equivalent to connection reuse, cookies, TLS session tickets, or other state a client might carry between requests.
 Linking requests might be acceptable only where other forms of linkage already exist.

-Clients MUST NOT use the time correction from one server when making requests of another server.
+Limitations on use of date corrections is necessary to ensure privacy.
+At a minimum, clients MUST NOT use the time correction from one server when making requests of another server.
 Using the same date correction across different servers might be used by servers to create a communication channel.
-For clients that maintain per-server state, the specific date correction that is used for each server MUST be cleared when clearing server state.
-For instance, a web browser that remembers a date correction would forget that correction when other state for a site, such as cookies.
+For clients that maintain per-server state, the specific date correction that is used for each server MUST be cleared when removing other state for that server.
+For instance, a web browser that remembers a date correction would forget that correction when removing cookies and other state.

 ## Intermediaries and Date Corrections {#intermediaries}